levinewman39/website-template-pub/README.md

 # Welcome to my website template!

-This project was create by me (Levi Newman) in effort to help people create simple websites use Javascript, React, and Node.
+This project was created by me (Levi Newman) in an effort to help people create simple websites using JavaScript, React, and Node.
 This website is currently a static website, which means there is no database or anything automatically updating the information on the website.

 ## Setting up the website for development